Pathoschild/smapi-mod-dump/source/Esca's Modding Plugins/docs/readme.md

 Feature | Summary
 --------|--------
 Bed Placement | Allow players to place moveable (furniture) beds at a location.
 Also includes an option to prevent money loss and NPC "rescue" letters if players run out of stamina at a location.
+Content Patcher Tokens | Adds new tokens to Content Patcher, such as a [Game State Query](https://stardewvalleywiki.com/Modding:Game_state_queries) token.
 Custom Order Boards | Create new Special Orders boards that only display orders from a custom category.
 (See the [Data/SpecialOrders](https://stardewvalleywiki.com/Modding:Special_orders) asset.)
 Destroyable Bushes | Mark bushes as destroyable at specific locations and/or tiles, allowing players to remove them with any upgraded axe.
 Fish Locations | Give locations multiple "zones" with different fish, including fish from other locations.
 (See the [Data/Locations](https://stardewvalleywiki.com/Modding:Location_data) asset.)